OleSkaar/Plunder/Index/Combat.md

 - Getting up when prone
 - Picking up an item from the ground

+A character or monster can only do one opportunity attack every round.

 ## Common actions
 ### Dodge
 Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker.